dillan/Sumo/README.md

 ## Usage

 Sumo consists of sessions and tasks.
-Multiple tasks are associated with one session, and you can obtain obtain artifacts by zip the session.
+Multiple tasks are associated with one session, and you can obtain artifacts by zip the session.

 ``` swift
 override func viewDidLoad() {